rnixx/chronotope/README.rst

 0.7 (unreleased)
 ----------------

+- Fix URL quote/unquote with latest cone.app (1.0a6).
+Quoting is done in
+  make_url and make_query directly, so unquoting only needs to be done when reading from request parameters.
+  [rnix]

 - Customize main menu and add link to tutorial.
 Add tutorial tile which gets displayed as overlay and tutorial text to settings.
+  [rnix]

 - Cast float columns in search_locations in order to make location search work on lat/lon.